 TRAVEL TIP: We bring protein bars, fresh fruit and water bottles to snack on somewhere between 10:00 and noon which carries us over to a late lunch, which is the next tip.

 3. Eat your big meal at lunch, not dinner.
 Most of the time, lunch prices are lower than dinner prices at WDW restaurants.
 Eat one big meal in the early afternoon (1:30-3:00) and grab something small at dinnertime.
 You’ll save both money and time eating only one sit-down meal.

 4. Purchase multi-day passes.
 Disney park pass values improve the more time you put on them.
 A one day adult ticket to the parks runs at about $105.
 However, a five day ticket works out to be only $63/day (total $315).
 Buy tickets for the full number of days you plan to visit rather than pay as you go.

 A note about discount ticket sites: Not every ticket discounter is legitimate!
 Do not save money by purchasing Disney tickets at ebay or Craig’s list.
-At this time, Undercovertourist.com and VisitOrlando offer small discounts on multi-day tickets.
-Use due diligence when purchasing tickets from any place other than Disney, though, because your dream vacation could be ruined by fraudulent tickets.
+At this time, Undercovertourist.com offers discounts on multi-day tickets.

 Bonus TIP!
 Our family plans a couple years ahead and makes Disney our vacation for two consecutive years.
 We go in September, benefitting from the discounted off-season hotel rates, the first year.
 Then we return the following year in August, just before school starts, still saving on hotel costs.
 Making two trips, we purchase annual passes and use them 12-14 times, costing about $50/day.
 The passes include dining discounts of 10% or more, adding to our savings.